Homes for Sale in College Park, Florida

 - Edgewater High School

-Retirees so dominated Orlando’s College Park in the early 1970s that there was talk of closing Princeton Elementary, a well-regarded school that had stood since the neighborhood was platted in the 1920s.
+Retirees so dominated Orlando’s College Park in the early 1970s that there was talk of closing Princeton Elementary.
+This well-regarded school had stood since the neighborhoods beginning in the 1920s.

 College Park, Adair, Adair Park, Anderson Park Sub and Resurvey, Wellesley Condos, and many more.